A-N-O-D-E-R/workflow/README.md

 ##### Step 3: Create a sample step

-Please refer to the file `com.altar.workflow.sample.SampleStep.java` in the test folder.
+Please refer to the file `com.anode.workflow.sample.SampleStep.java` in the test folder.

 This is the object returned by a component factory and represents a step to be executed.
 This object implements the `InvokableTask` interface.